 Citizens of Landrum have always been proud of our quality of life.
 Proud that our community is large enough to contain all the modern conveniences and comforts but not too large where we could risk losing our small town charm and character.
 Stroll through Landrum’s attractive neighborhoods and you will see a variety of housing types in all price ranges.
 Landrum also contains a large number of home grown businesses and restaurants with roots deep in the community.
 Access to some of our larger neighbors is easy and convenient through nearby State and Interstate Highways.
 Spartanburg or Greenville, South Carolina to the south, or Asheville, North Carolina to the north are all just minutes away.
 In Landrum, the possibilities are endless.

-The City of Landrum partners with Our Carolina Foothills and Tryon Equestrian Region to advertise and promote our beautiful region of the Carolinas!
+Our Carolina Foothills and Tryon Equestrian Region advertise and promote our beautiful region of the Carolinas!